 I’ll explain myself:

-The fence mounted on the front of the crosscut slide can be adjusted perpendicularly at any time.
+The fence mounted on the front of the sled can be adjusted perpendicularly at any time.

 Before that, I had to make some custom holes before I could add the fence to the bottom plate.